jondavidjohn/tfe-terraform/README.md

 ```
 rake tfe:local:info
 ```
-Use the hostname portion of the url returned in the above command as your `hostname` value in `terraform.tfvars`.
+Use the hostname portion (removing the `https://` etc..) of the url returned in the above command as your `hostname` value in `terraform.tfvars`.

-### Admin API Token
+### TFC Admin API Token
 In TFE UI go to User Settings -> Tokens and create a new API token.
 This will go into your ~/.terraformrc file: